Natural rubber: Pre–World War II

 Before World War II significant uses included door and window profiles, hoses, belts, gaskets, matting, flooring, and dampeners (antivibration mounts) for the automotive industry.
 The use of rubber in car tires (initially solid rather than pneumatic) in particular consumed a significant amount of rubber.
 Gloves (medical, household, and industrial) and toy balloons were large consumers of rubber, although the type of rubber used is concentrated latex.
 Significant tonnage of rubber was used as adhesives in many manufacturing industries and products, although the two most noticeable were the paper and the carpet industries.
 Rubber was commonly used to make rubber bands and pencil erasers.

 Rubber produced as a fiber, sometimes called 'elastic', had significant value to the textile industry because of its excellent elongation and recovery properties.
 For these purposes, manufactured rubber fiber was made as either an extruded round fiber or rectangular fibers cut into strips from extruded film.
 Because of its low dye acceptance, feel and appearance, the rubber fiber was either covered by yarn of another fiber or directly woven with other yarns into the fabric.
 Rubber yarns were used in foundation garments.
 While rubber is still used in textile manufacturing, its low tenacity limits its use in lightweight garments because latex lacks resistance to oxidizing agents and is damaged by aging, sunlight, oil and perspiration.
 The textile industry turned to neoprene (polymer of chloroprene), a type of synthetic rubber, as well as another more commonly used elastomer fiber, spandex (also known as elastane), because of their superiority to rubber in both strength and durability.

+Plants like guayule and the Kazakh dandelion are being explored as alternative sources of natural rubber today.

 Properties

 Rubber exhibits unique physical and chemical properties.
 Rubber's stress–strain behavior exhibits the Mullins effect and the Payne effect and is often modeled as hyperelastic.
 Rubber strain crystallizes.
-Because there are weakened allylic C-H bonds in each repeat unit, natural rubber is susceptible to vulcanisation as well as being sensitive to ozone cracking.
+Because there are weakened allylic C–H bonds in each repeat unit, natural rubber is susceptible to vulcanisation as well as being sensitive to ozone cracking.
 The two main solvents for rubber are turpentine and naphtha (petroleum).
 Because rubber does not dissolve easily, the material is finely divided by shredding prior to its immersion.
 An ammonia solution can be used to prevent the coagulation of raw latex.
 Rubber begins to melt at approximately 180 C.